Picovoice/porcupine/README.md

 ## License

-This repository is licensed under Apache 2.0.
-This allows running the Porcupine wake word detection library on all supported platforms except microcontrollers using the set of freely-available [models](/resources/keyword_files).
+This repository is licensed under Apache 2.0 which allows running the engine on all supported platforms (except microcontrollers) using a set of freely-available [models](/resources/keyword_files).
+You may create custom wake-word models using [Picovoice Console](https://console.picovoice.ai/) for **non-commercial and personal use** free of charge.

-You may create custom wake-word models (for execution on Linux (x86_64), Mac (x86_64), and Windows (x86_64)) using [Picovoice Console](https://console.picovoice.ai/) for non-commercial and personal use free of charge.
+The free-tier only allows model training for x86_64 (Linux, Mac, and Windows).

 Custom wake-words for other platforms are only provided with the purchase of the Picovoice development or commercial license.
 To enquire about the Picovoice development and commercial